rikturnbull/xr-ai-text-to-speech/README.md

 1. Clone or download this project
 2. Open the project in Unity
-3. Navigate to `Resources/OpenAIConfiguration`
+3. Open `Resources/OpenAIConfiguration` in the inspector
-4. Set your OpenAI API Key in the configuration file
+4. Configure your OpenAI Api Key
 5. Play the scene and click on a character to hear them speak!

 ⚠️ **Important**: Do not commit the `OpenAIConfiguration` file to version control as it contains your API key.
 Add it to your `.gitignore` file.